IEvangelist/davidpine.net/content/blog/exploring-csharp-seven.md

 If the given `provider` argument is `null` we'll coalesce over to the `throw` expression.

-# From C# 6 to C# 7, then and now!
+# From C# 6 to C# 7, then and now

 I have a presentation that I have been fortunate enough to give at some regional conferences.
 One of these occasions was recorded, and I felt it made sense to share it here - Enjoy!!

 <div class="iframe_container">